team-alembic/ash_authentication_phoenix/documentation/tutorials/get-started.md

 defmodule ExampleWeb.Router do
   use ExampleWeb, :router

+ # add these lines -->
-  use AshAuthentication.Phoenix.Router # <-------- Add this line
+  use AshAuthentication.Phoenix.Router

+  import AshAuthentication.Plug.Helpers

+  # <-- add these lines

   pipeline :browser do
     plug :accepts, ["html"]